SQream/sqream_docs/reference/sql/sql_statements/access_control_commands/grant.rst

 It also allows adding a role as a memeber to another role.

+When granting permissions to a role, the permission is added for existing objects only.
+To automatically add permissions to newly created objects, see :ref:`alter_default_permissions`.

 Learn more about the permission system in the :ref:`access control guide<access_control>`.

 See also :ref:`revoke`, :ref:`create_role`.